Eric Marcks

 Admissions Japan Bar, 2020

-Education JD, University of Tokyo, School of Law, 2019
+Education JD, The University of Tokyo, School of Law, 2018

 Languages Japanese, English